 I’m partial to Nikon cameras because I think they’re more intuitive than some other brands.
 But you shouldn’t necessarily buy what somebody else likes.
 Buy the one that you like best.

-As long as you stick with a major brand, your choice will be fine.
-The major brands put a lot of research and development into their cameras and deliver quality products.
+As long as you stick with one of the major brands, your choice of "best dSLR" will be fine.
+Canon, Nikon and other major brands put a lot of research and development into their cameras and deliver quality products.
 None of them are a bad choice.

 When you decide to make your purchase, buy the “body only” option.
 Do NOT buy a camera/lens combination.

 Lenses that come bundled with the camera are known as “kit” lenses.
 Many beginners buy the body/lens combo and soon find out that the lens doesn’t suit their needs.
 Inevitably, “kit” lenses are a waste of money.
 So the best dSLR for your money is "body only".

 In addition, kit lenses tend to be lower quality and you won’t recoup much on your investment if you try to sell them.
 Buying a camera with a kit lens is a typical beginner’s mistake.

 The lens is more important than the camera body when it comes to image quality and versatility.
 Although I’m suggesting you purchase a lower end camera body, you should still buy a high quality lens.

 Think of your camera body as something that you upgrade every few years as technology improves.
 Think of your lens as an investment that you’ll continue to use as you ‘grow’ into newer camera bodies.

 Even when you ditch the old camera body, you can usually keep using the same lenses as long as you stick with the same manufacturer.
 You’re better off buying the camera body only, and then purchasing your lens separately.